Costa Rica - Teaching and Social Work in San José

 - Providing warm and caring attention to the home’s residents

 - Assisting the teachers and people in charge with different tasks

 - Volunteers are also encouraged to be creative and to bring any of their own personal skills; new ideas are always welcome

 These institutions are usually flexible with schedules and will allow participants to work full time or part time.
 However, they require independent, proactive participants with initiative and creativity.

-Fridays, Saturdays, and Sundays will be the participants’ free days to spend as they wish and the language school can assist them in making exciting plans to see the rest of the country.
+Fridays, Saturdays, and Sundays will be the participants’ free days to spend as they wish and the language school can assist them in making exciting plans to explore the rest of the country.

 Accommodations: volunteers stay with a host family in San José.
 This is a great opportunity for participants to continue practicing Spanish while they immerse themselves in the Costa Rican culture.

 Food: family hosts provide half-board - breakfast and dinner.

 Participants working in San José will have easy access to the language school where orientation takes place and are welcome to continue using the facilities and services during your volunteer project including free WiFi, use of telephones, mail service, and cultural activities such as dancing and cooking lessons and conversation sessions.